Staten Island

 The Bronx

 During the 20th century, the Bronx was synonymous with poverty and crime.
-In recent years, the borough has taken a 180º turn.
+Now, the borough has taken a 180º turn.
 Find out what to see in the Bronx.